 Sadō ("The Way Of Tea") - Japanese Encyclopedia

 Sadō, or "the way of tea", comprises all the teachings that one needs to know in order to enjoy tea at a tea ceremony, either as a guest or as a host.
 This art has been brought to completion by Sen no Rikyu, who is regarded as the great tea master.

 Sadō or Chadō ("The Way of Tea")refers to the teachings related to organizing the tea ceremony in which matcha ("powdered green tea") is served to guests in the traditional style.
-Matcha consists in the finely ground powder of the first tea leaves of the year.
+Matcha consists of finely ground powder, made from the first tea leaves of the year.
 It has a bitter, refreshing flavor.

-The Japanese "way of the tea" is a lot more than just enjoying matcha.
-It has taught manners, hospitality and the way of living through philosophy and religion.
+The Japanese "way of tea" is a lot more than just enjoying matcha.
+It teaches manners, hospitality and a way of living through philosophy and religion.
 The utensils created through traditional craft arts, the space in the tearooms and the gardens, the dishes used in the tea-ceremony and the Japanese confectionery are all essential elements of sadō.
 Having a profound influence on Japanese culture, sadō has developed into a composite art which represents an ideal of Japanese lifestyle.